+You heard that right.
+I’m one of 28 international bloggers to be invited by the Canadian Tourism Commission this May, for what sounds like an incredible trip to explore the maple leaf country.
+I’m going to be the only travel blogger from India, so that’s a little overwhelming!
 This 15-day trip will start in Vancouver, often ranked among the best cities to live in.
 From there, we’ll board the VIA Rail to the mountain town of Jasper, and to Winnipeg in the Canadian Prairies.
 The trip will end in Toronto, where we’ll be part of TBEX, the greatest international travel blogging conference.
 Seeing another one of my travel bucket list items turn to reality is unbelievably exciting!

 As the New Year lurks around the corner, I often go to sleep wondering what opportunities might come my way in 2013.
 Maybe I’ll mend my ways and end up saving a fortune for a trip I’ve (secretly) been dreaming about.
 Or maybe, I’ll be tempted to spend what I’ve saved every now and then, and land myself in adventures I had never imagined, like I did in 2012.
 Maybe some unexpected press invites or sponsorships will come my way, or that mysterious uncle will finally appear and leave me a handsome inheritance!

 Itchy feet and an Indian passport are a deadly combination, but you already know that.
 If you’ve travelled, or intended to travel much out of india, you are only too familiar with toiling over lengthy visa applications and the sleepless nights before a visa gets approved.
 Not to mention, pre-planning a holiday to the smallest detail – where you’ll stay, how many days to each city or town, when you’ll fly back – can suck the excitement out of any trip, unless of course you love planning.
 I know I don’t; I’ve found my greatest adventures in the most impulsive of trips, and it may as well be a self-fulfilling prophecy.

+This article was originally published on The Hindu.
 You have revelled with the crowds on the beaches of Goa, learnt the Golden Triangle route like the back of your hand, photographed the terrain of Leh, experienced royalty in Rajasthan, sailed the backwaters of Kerala, and played with snow in Manali.
 In the coming year, get off the tourist trail and discover a different side of India.

 This is The Shooting Star’s first ever guest post.
 Adnan Bashir, a traveler from Pakistan, who goes by the pen name Delirium, explores one of the most fascinating peaks on the other side of the Himalayas, the Nanga Parbat aka the Killer Mountain.